Solid materials

 Cement-bonded wood fiberboard for exterior facades.

 The panels are color-treated on the outside.
-Subsequent painting is done with commercially available facade paints for exterior use.
+Subsequent coats are applied using standard exterior facade paints.